History of local government in England: Combined authorities

+2025 English Devolution bill

+The Labour Party returned to power following the 2024 general election, and in her Autumn budget statement, Chancellor of the Exchequer Rachel Reeves outlined that a forthcoming English Devolution Bill would include plans for "working with councils to move to simpler structures that make sense for their local areas", suggesting that a new round of local government reorganisation could be likely.
+In November 2024, it was reported that Kent, Essex, Hertfordshire, Surrey, Norfolk and Suffolk would be included in the first wave of local authority reorganization with two-tier areas being replaced with unitary authorities.

 The City of London

 The one exception to the general trends in the development of local government in England has been (and remains) the City of London.
 This refers only to the actual City of London (as distinct from the Greater London area, and the nearby City of Westminster).
 In the UK, city status is granted by royal charter; whilst in common parlance 'city' (lower case) is used to mean a large urban area, 'City' refers specifically to a specific legal entity.
 Thus, what might be considered the 'city of London' contains both the 'City of London' and 'City of Westminster'.
 The City of London, covering a relatively small area, (often called 'The Square Mile' or just 'The City') is the main financial district of London, and only houses c.7,200 permanent residents.

 For a variety of reasons, including a singular relationship with the Crown, the City of London has remained an archaic oddity within the English system of local government.
 As discussed above, the City of London was administered separately from the reign of Alfred the Great onwards, and was very quickly granted self-governance after the Norman conquest.
 Until 1835, the City of London was a fairly normal (municipal) borough, run by the Lord Mayor and Corporation of London, which had also received county corporate status (and thus was technically 'The County and City of London').
 However, unlike most other cities and boroughs of the time, London was not reformed by the Municipal Corporations Act 1835; and unlike the other unreformed cities and boroughs of the time, never has been.